We are here to assist you in protecting our most basic human right—Life itself.

 Who will be the next President of the United States?

-Minnesotans have spoken via the caucuses.
-The GOP and Democratic party presidential candidates have been chosen, as is the case in every election.
 It is possible that your favorite candidate did not become the nominee of your party.
 Your obligation as a citizen then is to support and vote for the best available pro-life candidate—or the most pro-life platform.
 If you don't vote or if you waste your vote on a third-party or write-in candidate, you are helping to elect the worst candidate.
 Please, please don't waste your vote!

 Many of you are frustrated.
 This has been the most unusual election we have ever seen.
 Neither of the two remaining candidates are eliciting a great deal of excitement among the majority of voters.

 We know that Hillary Clinton has pledged her allegiance to Planned Parenthood.
-Donald Trump promises to nominate pro-life Supreme Court justices and has the support of the National Right to Life committee.
-See the candidates views on life
+Donald Trump promises to nominate pro-life Supreme Court justices and has the support of the National Right to Life Committee.
+See the candidates' views on life.

 Minnesota's Members of Congress will help determine the U.S. House leadership and priorities